pik-piam/shinyresults/README.md

-# lucode coding tools
+# shinyresults

 ## Purpose and Functionality

-A collection of tools which allow to manipulate and analyze code.
+collection of shiny apps and modules to visualize/handle model results

 ## Installation